My Top 10 Video Games of All Time - Personal Top 10 Games

 K240 Real Time Strategy on Amiga

 My first 4X game (Explore, Expand, Exploit, Exterminate) set in space on a bunch of asteroids.
 You start with one asteroid colony, explore, expand, and discover other races to exploit or exterminate until you meet the mission objectives.
 You can mine asteroids, construct fleets of ships, launch missile attacks and more.
-I had a lot of fun playing this game and it's another that I'm eagerly waiting for a remake or squeal.
+I had much fun playing this game, and it's another game that I'm eagerly waiting for a remake or squeal.

 5 - Mordor: Darkness Awakening (1992, PC)